-Eve Bushman has been reading, writing, taking coursework and tasting wine for over 20 years.
-She has obtained a Level Two Intermediate Certification from the Wine and Spirits Education Trust, has been the subject of a 60-minute Wine Immersion video, authored “Wine Etiquette for Everyone” and recently served as a judge for the Long Beach Grand Cru.
-You can email Eve@EveWine101.com to ask a question about wine or spirits that may be answered in a future column.
-You can also seek her marketing advice via Eve@EveBushmanConsulting.com
+Eve Bushman has a Level Two Intermediate Certification from the Wine and Spirits Education Trust (WSET), a “certification in the first globally-recognized course” as an American Wine Specialist ® from the North American Sommelier Association (NASA), Level 1 Sake Award from WSET, was the subject of a 60-minute Wine Immersion video (over 16k views), authored “Wine Etiquette for Everyone” and has served as a judge for the Las Vegas Proof Awards, LA Wine Competition, Long Beach Grand Cru and the Global Wine Awards.
+You can email Eve@EveWine101.com to ask a question about wine or spirits.